department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2022-10-Household Information Section/Conversation Guide.md

 ## Second Task: Spouse Information - 5 minutes

-- Step 1
+- For this question, you are married.
+Answer the question accordingly.
-- Step 2
+- Walk through, while talking aloud, the fields that appear and what you would enter.

 ### Things to watch for:

-- [Does the participant understand meaning of xyz?]
+- [Does the participant make any comments about the order?]
-- [Does the participant notice xyz?]
+- [Does the participant ?]
 - [Etc]

 ## Third Task: Adding & Editing Multiple Dependents - 10 minutes